-This page details guidelines for fan content related to Doki Doki Literature Club (DDLC).
+This page details guidelines for fan content related to Doki Doki Literature Club (DDLC) and DDLC Plus.
 The guidelines will explain what you are permitted to do, and what you are not permitted to do, regarding DDLC-related fan content.

 There are no restrictions on how artists choose to depict the characters, setting, or events of DDLC in their fan work.
 We value artistic freedom and will not target fan work solely because we disagree with the content, or because it conflicts with official depictions.

-Businesses or companies interested in producing DDLC fan work for sale by any means other than locally in limited production should contact us for licensing or permission.
+Businesses or companies interested in producing DDLC fan work for sale by any means other than described above should contact us for licensing or permission.

 Fan Work That Includes Official DDLC Assets

 Some artists choose to include assets created by Team Salvato in their fan work.
-These assets include, but are not limited to, any art, music, writing, or code that was included in the DDLC game or DDLC-related marketing/promotional material.
+These assets include, but are not limited to, any art, music, writing, or code that was included in the DDLC games (including DDLC Plus) or DDLC-related marketing/promotional material.

-Any fan work that includes official DDLC assets may NOT be sold under any circumstances, online or offline.
+Any fan work that includes official DDLC or DDLC Plus assets may NOT be sold under any circumstances, online or offline.
 No profit may be made from these fan works in any way, except for fan work that constitutes as Fair Use under the United States FAIR USE Act of 2007.
-For example, a gameplay review video or commentary video typically qualifies as Fair Use.
+For example, a gameplay review video, an academic article, or a commentary video typically qualifies as Fair Use.
 It is the artist's responsibility to understand Fair Use and design qualifying content.

-Direct upload or hosting of DDLC assets is forbidden, except when to be used as part of fan work.
+Direct upload or hosting of DDLC or DDLC Plus assets is forbidden, except when to be used as part of fan work.
 No profit may be made from these uploads.

 "Fan Games" refer to any fan work that is a game.
-This also includes new games that contain no official DDLC assets, as well as mods of the official DDLC game.
+This also includes new games that contain no official DDLC assets, as well as mods of DDLC or DDLC Plus.

 You may NOT create, copy, or distribute any fan game that is designed to be played in lieu of the official DDLC game.
-Any fan games, including mods, that "replace" DDLC, or imply that it should be played before the original, are forbidden.
-This includes mods that add new content to the DDLC base game, including, but not limited to, new art, new scenes, new visual effects, or voice acting.
+Any fan games, including mods, that "replace" DDLC or DDLC Plus, or imply that it should be played before the original games, are forbidden.
+This includes mods that add to or change official DDLC game content, including, but not limited to, new art, new scenes, new visual effects, or voice acting, or mods that take features or content from DDLC Plus and ports them to the original game.
 Fan games may ONLY be created with the assumption that the player has already completed the original DDLC game, and is looking for fan content.

-A common example is fan games that let players spend more time with the club members, possibly including new story arcs, or to satisfy the players' desire for additional dialogue, or for a more “normal” game.
-These games are usually considered okay, because the only players interested in them would be those who have completed DDLC and are looking for new content.
-Any fan games or mods that suggest new players should play it instead of DDLC are not allowed.
+A common example is fan games that let players spend more time with the club members, possibly including new story arcs, or to satisfy the players' desire for additional dialogue.
+These games are usually considered okay, because they fairly provide new fan-written story content to the DDLC community.
+Any fan games or mods that suggest new players should play it instead of DDLC or DDLC Plus are not allowed.

 Fan games must state upon first run that it is a fan game unaffiliated with the official Doki Doki Literature Club.
 They must advise that the original game should be completed before playing, as well as provide a link to the official website where it can be downloaded (http://ddlc.moe).